 Q: What if I have a business plan, but have not launched my business?

 You must already be in operation to apply.
-We focus on early stage businesses – between one to five years in operation is required.
+We focus on early-stage businesses – between one to five years in operation is preferred.

 Q: What if I am a part-owner in a business?